Daewoo Precision Industries K1

 The Daewoo Precision Industries K1 is a family of South Korean selective-fire assault rifles developed by Agency for Defense Development (ADD) and manufactured by Daewoo Precision Industries (now SNT Motiv) and Dasan Machineries (since 2016).
 It entered service in the Republic of Korea Armed Forces in 1981.

-In official classification by the Ministry of National Defense (South Korea), the rifle is designated a Submachine gun (기관단총) despite its use of rifle caliber cartridges, similar to the naming of the CAR-15 Submachine Gun (Model 607).
-This is primarily due to the K1 replacing the M3 submachine gun in purpose and difference in terminology in Korean.
+Though considered a rifle, the K1 was designated as a submachine gun (기관단총) by the Ministry of National Defense due to the K1 replacing the M3 submachine gun in purpose.